w3c/jlreq/README.md

 ### Contributing
 All contributors must read and agree with [CONTRIBUTING.md](CONTRIBUTING.md).

 Group _members_ are expert contributors participate actively in producing the work of the group, contributing text and advice to create the outputs, and participating in any meetings.
-For more information about becoming a group member contact [Richard Ishida](mailto:ishida@w3.org).
+For more information about becoming a group member contact [Richard Ishida](mailto:ishida@w3.org) or [木田泰夫 (Yasuo Kida)](mailto:kida@me.com).
 We welcome participation requests.

+**Members of this group may communicate in Japanese, however any substantive discussions should be summarised in English at some point, so that non-Japanese speakers can follow the rationale and contribute comments.**

 ### Links
 - [Issue tracker](http://w3c.github.io/i18n-activity/textlayout/?filter=japanese)